DEWALT DWE7491RS Vs Bosch 4100XC-10: Which Table Saw Is Better?

 For home woodworkers, I suggest buying the DeWalt DWE7491RS to lock in this price.
 It’s a good brand, with reliable backing for spares, and it’ll do everything you need it to with a few excellent additions to make your life easier.

 For professionals, I’d rush to buy the Bosch 4100XC-10.
-Once again, a great brand with good after sale support.
+Once again, it is a great brand with good after-sale support.
 It has features that will make you more efficient while assisting you to get maximum life from your saw.
 Also, that big tabletop is a bonus.

 About the author